Saturday, July 27, 2024

 Wednesday, December 6, 2017

-How to NOT Procrastinate for Olympiads
+The Olympiad Mindset [How to NOT Procrastinate for Olympiads]

-Okay, let’s just be frank—we ALL procrastinate.
-Every single one of us.
 No matter how exceptionally brilliant we might be or how frustratingly hard-working we are, we just love to put off work for the indefinite future instead of doing it right now.
 Now whether your goal is to nail the Biology Olympiad or simply to write a short blogpost about procrastination, procrastination can be a really debilitating disease keeping you from completing your objectives in time.
 What’s worse, excelling at Olympiads, national or international, can be a really tough job—you have to go through enormous volumes of textbooks, solve several past papers, and make sure you have a clear understanding of the subject.
 That’s a LOT of work.
 And having to tackle procrastination on top of that can be a major drawback as you watch an entire year go to waste only to binge study the night before the regional round.
 But don’t worry, you’re not alone in this battle against procrastination.
 And, hopefully, the following tips will help you beat this disease of the mind and be more efficient and productive.

 Set smaller tasks with shorter deadlines